dettonville/ansible-utils/README.md

 ## Detailed test / use case examples

 The integration tests performed regularly on the main branch demonstrate the use case examples supported by the **module**.

-A comprehensive set of [tested use cases/examples can be found here.](https://github.com/dettonville/ansible-test-automation/blob/main/tests/dettonville/utils/main/README.md#testuse-case-example-index).
+A short/brief description overview of the [tested use cases can be found here](https://github.com/dettonville/ansible-test-automation/blob/main/tests/dettonville/utils/main/README.md#testuse-case-example-index).

+A summary table summary of test results for [each module/filter can be found here](https://github.com/dettonville/ansible-test-automation/blob/main/tests/dettonville/utils/main/test-results.md).

 ## Requirements